Victor Vazquez leads the charge in Toronto FC victory over Columbus

 In the absence of star forwards Jozy Altidore and Sebastian Giovinco, Spanish midfielder Victor Vazquez decided it was time for Toronto FC’s faithful to take notice of his gifts.

 Vazquez had already attracted attention in his first MLS season with a league-leading eight assists but on Friday night he added goal-scoring to his list of accomplishments.
 With Altidore (suspension) and Giovinco (strained quadriceps) out, Vazquez scored twice to spark the Reds to a 5-0 shellacking of the Columbus Crew.
-That raised the Reds’ undefeated streak to eight games and kept them in first place over all with 29 points.
+That raised the Reds’ undefeated streak to eight games and kept them in first place over all with 29 points on an 8-1-5 record.

-Earlier in the week, TFC head coach Greg Vanney was a little coy when he was asked how he planned to make up for the absence of Altidore and Giovinco.
-While the Reds’ roster is universally regarded as deep, the team is not as rich at forward as it is in the other positions.

-“Obviously [Altidore and Giovinco] account for quite a few of our goals when it comes down to it,” Vanney said.
-“But we have other guys who can score goals.
-Tosaint [Ricketts] has been that guy as the other forward.

-“We have other guys who are capable of stepping up.
-We have creators.
-We have guys who get in goal-scoring positions.”

-Judging by Friday’s result, Vazquez was the main player Vanney had in mind, along with defender Justin Morrow.
-Vazquez was simply outstanding, pacing the TFC attack with his passing and then stepping up to score two goals himself, one in the first half on a penalty kick and another on a free kick that went under the Columbus wall.
+Vazquez was simply outstanding, pacing the TFC attack with his passing and then stepping up to score himself, one in the first half on a penalty kick and another on a free kick that went under the Columbus wall.

+“His brain,” TFC head coach Greg Vanney said when asked what makes Vazquez a special player.
+“At the end of the day he’s just so aware of his surroundings.
+I’m a big believer that the game is played in your head before it’s played out so everyone can see it.
+He’s just two steps ahead of everyone else.

+“He knows how much time he has, he knows where pressure is coming from, he knows where his outs are, he knows where the pass that can hurt people is.
+He just knows.
+The second part of it is he has the ability to hit any of those passes.”

-Ricketts was also flying in his fifth start of the season and could have had a couple of goals in the first half but missed the net.
+Forward Tosaint Ricketts was also flying in his fifth start of the season and could have had a couple of goals in the first half but missed the net.
 Morrow attacked all night from the backside and scored the Reds’ second goal.
 Also worthy of mention was 22-year-old forward Ben Spencer, who made his MLS debut for TFC and set up Morrow’s goal with a nifty steal.

 If Vazquez keeps up his torrid start, he will be a lock to take the MLS newcomer-of-the-year award.
 The 30-year-old Spaniard went into Friday’s game leading the league in assists with eight and he raised his goals total to three.